openfort-xyz/openfort-7702-account/docs/Recovery.md

 # Recovery Module
 The OPF7702Recoverable module implements a guardian-based social recovery system for EIP-7702 + ERC-4337 smart contract wallets.
 This enables users to recover their accounts if they lose access to their master key, using a network of trusted guardians.
+Recovery state and guardian coordination are managed by an **external** `SocialRecoveryManager` contract; the account delegates setup and completion of recovery flows to this manager during initialization and `completeRecovery`.

 ## Table of Contents